IPhone 16: Hardware

 The iPhone 16 and the iPhone 16 Plus use an Apple A18 system on a chip.
 The chip is optimized for running generative artificial intelligence and features a Neural Engine that is twice as fast as its predecessor.

 The iPhone 16 includes an updated 48-megapixel Fusion camera, the same resolution as the iPhone 15, with 2 μm, quad pixel PDAF, sensor-shift OIS, 100% Focus Pixels, support for super-high-resolution photos (24MP and 48MP).
 It has a new ultrawide camera with a wider aperture, automatic focus and 1.4 μm, 100% Focus Pixels.

-The iPhone 16 International model supports Nano-SIM + eSIM + eSIM, while the US model is eSIM only and the China model does not have any eSIM support.
+The iPhone 16 international model supports Nano-SIM and eSIM, while the US model is eSIM only and the China model does not have any eSIM support.

 All iPhone 16 models have an improved thermal design.
 The main logic board has been updated, centralizing chip placement and optimizing the surrounding architecture.
 Apple claims that the recycled aluminum substructure dissipates heat for up to 30 percent higher sustained performance for gaming.

-Every model in the iPhone 16 line-up has support for Wi-Fi 7.
+Every model in the iPhone 16 lineup has support for Wi-Fi 7.

 Display

-The iPhone 16 and iPhone 16 Plus retain their screen sizes of 6.1-inches and 6.7-inches, respectively.
+The iPhone 16 and iPhone 16 Plus retain their screen sizes of 6.1 in and 6.7 in, respectively.
 They use Super Retina XDR OLED display technology and feature a full-edge screen design with slim borders.
 The iPhone 16 has a resolution of 2556×1179 pixels, while the iPhone 16 Plus has a resolution of 2796×1290 pixels.
 Both run on a 60 Hz refresh rate and neither are flicker free due to the use of pulse-width modulation for brightness control.